 Unneutered male dogs may:

-- Have behavioral issues like scent marking and straying
+- Have behavioral issues like scent marking and roaming

 - Show more aggression or be the target of aggression from other dogs

-- May act impulsively if they scent a local female dog in season
+- May act impulsively if they smell a local female dog in season

 Given regular check-ups, vaccinations, and potential neutering, you should expect to take your puppy to the vet around 4-5 times within their first year.
 Your vet will also be able to advise you about essential flea, worming, and tick treatments.